Piracy: Caribbean

-Bartholomew Roberts was the pirate with most captures during the Golden Age of Piracy.
+Bartholomew Roberts was the pirate with the most captures during the Golden Age of Piracy.
 He is now known for hanging the governor of Martinique from the yardarm of his ship.

 At the same time, England's less favored colonies, including Bermuda, New York, and Rhode Island, had become cash-starved by the Navigation Acts, which restricted trade with foreign ships.
 Merchants and governors eager for coin were willing to overlook and even underwrite pirate voyages; one colonial official defended a pirate because he thought it "very harsh to hang people that brings in gold to these provinces."
 Although some of these pirates operating out of New England and the Middle Colonies targeted Spain's remoter Pacific coast colonies well into the 1690s and beyond, the Indian Ocean was a richer and more tempting target.
 India's economic output was large during this time, especially in high-value luxury goods like silk and calico which made ideal pirate booty; at the same time, no powerful navies plied the Indian Ocean, leaving both local shipping and the various East India companies' vessels vulnerable to attack.
-This set the stage for the famous pirates, Thomas Tew, Henry Every, Robert Culliford and (although his guilt remains controversial) William Kidd.
+This set the stage for the famous pirates, Thomas Tew, Henry Every, Robert Culliford, and (although his guilt remains controversial) William Kidd.

 In 1713 and 1714, a series of peace treaties ended the War of the Spanish Succession.
 As a result, thousands of seamen, including European privateers who had operated in the West Indies, were relieved of military duty, at a time when cross-Atlantic colonial shipping trade was beginning to boom.
 In addition, European sailors who had been pushed by unemployment to work onboard merchantmen (including slave ships) were often enthusiastic to abandon that profession and turn to pirating, giving pirate captains a steady pool of recruits from various coasts across the Atlantic.

-In 1715, pirates launched a major raid on Spanish divers trying to recover gold from a sunken treasure galleon near Florida.
+In 1715, pirates launched a major raid on Spanish divers who were trying to recover gold from a sunken treasure galleon off the coast of Florida.
 The nucleus of the pirate force was a group of English ex-privateers, all of whom would soon be enshrined in infamy: Henry Jennings, Charles Vane, Samuel Bellamy, and Edward England.
 The attack was successful, but contrary to their expectations, the governor of Jamaica refused to allow Jennings and their cohorts to spend their loot on his island.
 With Kingston and the declining Port Royal closed to them, Jennings and his comrades founded a new pirate base at Nassau, on the island of New Providence in the Bahamas, which had been abandoned during the war.
 Until the arrival of governor Woodes Rogers three years later, Nassau would be home for these pirates and their many recruits.